 There are two types of timber acoustic barriers that deal with unwanted noise: reflective and absorptive.

 By default, a noise barrier without any added absorptive treatment is reflective.
 Reflective barriers are the most commonly used type, where sound waves meet the barrier and are redirected away from the protected area.
 For example, in motorway applications a reflective noise barrier on one side can reflect sound energy away from the protected area.
-Reflective barriers are widely regarded as a straightforward and highly-effective noise-reduction solution.
+Reflective barriers are widely regarded as a straightforward and highly effective noise reduction solution.
+Using Jacksons’ reflective acoustic barriers as an example, they feature:

 It cannot be said which type of sound barrier is better: reflective and absorptive barriers are suitable for different sites and their individual needs.
 We recommend a qualified sound engineer is consulted prior to a product being specified; a professional acoustician can provide a detailed report to help you make an informed decision.
 We have a list of independent sound engineers that cover the country—please contact us for details of an engineer in your area or to initially discuss your requirements.